 Gear Review: The Latest and Greatest Whitewater Guidebooks

-I love my library of whitewater guidebooks.
-I have some classics like Charles Martin's Sierra Whitewater, Dick Scwhind's West Coast River Touring, Grant Amaral's Idaho the Whitewater State, and John Garren's Oregon River Tours.
-I also have my copy of The Best Whitewater in California by Lars Holbeck and Chuck Stanely that lived in my truck for 10 years.
+I love my library of whitewater guidebooks with classics like Charles Martin's Sierra Whitewater, Dick Scwhind's West Coast River Touring, Grant Amaral's Idaho the Whitewater State, and John Garren's Oregon River Tours.
+Another favorite is The Best Whitewater in California by Lars Holbek and Chuck Stanely that lived in my truck for 10 years.

 Paper guidebooks were bibles for rafters and kayakers in the 70s, 80s and 90s.
 Google Earth, YouTube, and blogs changed everything with an abundance of quickly accessible tools, maps, videos and descriptions.
 Well the guidebook is back!
 A handful of cutting edge whitewater paddlers have recently put countless hours into producing some of the best guidebooks ever made.

 The New School Guide to Northern California Whitewater